Ladder of Jacob: Theology

-The Ladder of Jacob, as well as the Apocalypse of Abraham, interpret the experience of Patriarchs in the context of merkabah mysticism.
+The Ladder of Jacob, as well as the Apocalypse of Abraham, interprets the experience of Patriarchs in the context of merkabah mysticism.
 The Ladder of Jacob takes a stand on the main issues debated in apocalyptic literature: the role of the Messiah is limited to that of a warrior, the final victory against the evil and the last judgment are carried out directly by God himself, and it is possible to repent on the last day.